julianbrowne/denormalised/README.md

 	> db.colin.save({hello: "world"})

 And back to the file system to check out what's happened.
-We can look inside the dave.0 file and actually see out JSON doc saved in BSON form:
+We can look inside the dave.0 file and actually see our JSON doc saved in BSON form:

 	$ od -c dave.0